What you should know about Intelligent Transaction Routing (ITR)

 What is Intelligent Transaction Routing (ITR)?

 Intelligent Transaction Routing (ITR), also known as cascading transaction routing, can be defined as a flexible process engine that dynamically manages the transaction flow.
-It helps in sending various transactions to optimal payment gateway according to selected parameters.

 Via a payment network, ITR ensures that each transaction routes to the acquiring bank that is most likely to approve it quickly.
 In the case of a fail-over transaction, where the payment cannot proceed further, the system will automatically find a secondary acquiring bank that might authorize the transaction.
 All retries happen in real-time and are invisible to the customer.

 Additionally, merchants can set predefined rules based on various criteria.
 BINs, volume, country, and fee are examples of criteria used by ITR to determine the most suitable acquirer, according to their needs.
 With some providers, merchants can also track the routing and monitor the entire process with total transparency.